Someone you love is struggling, and the kind, obvious thing to say is: just go to therapy. Maybe you’ve said it. Maybe someone has said it to you.

 It’s worth sitting with why the reimbursement math fails, because this is where the system shows its hand.

-In May 2026, Connecticut’s regulators released findings after fining all five of its major commercial insurers for mental health parity violations — parity being the law, on the books since 2008, requiring insurers to cover mental health the way they cover physical health.
+In May 2026, Connecticut’s regulators released findings after fining all five of its major commercial insurers for mental health parity violations.
+Parity, on the books since 2008, is the law requiring insurers to cover mental health the way they cover physical health.
 The numbers underneath the fines explain the whole exodus, and the cleanest way to see them is to compare what a single insurer pays its own providers.
-Regulators found Anthem reimbursing master’s-level behavioral health clinicians at a steep discount to what it paid medical and surgical providers in the same plan — a roughly 40-point gap.
+Regulators found Anthem reimbursing master’s-level behavioral health clinicians at a steep discount to what it paid medical and surgical providers in the same plan, a roughly 40-point gap.
 Cigna paid licensed clinical social workers less than half what it paid orthopedic surgeons.
 Same insurer, same plan, same network.

 Read those side by side and the pattern is plain: the rate changed depending on whether a clinician was treating a body or a mind.
-That’s the parity violation in one line — a commercial insurer paying for the mind at a fraction of what it pays for the body, inside the same coverage a patient bought.
+That’s the parity violation in one line: a commercial insurer paying for the mind at a fraction of what it pays for the body, inside the same coverage a patient bought.
 A therapist running a small practice can’t absorb getting paid half of what a surgeon gets for the same hour of in-network work.
-So they go cash-pay — and another name drops off the insurance panel, and the directory thins a little more.
+So they go cash-pay, another name drops off the insurance panel, and the directory thins a little more.
 The shortage and the cost barrier aren’t separate problems.
 The pay gap feeds the access gap.

 Then comes the waiting

 The National Council for Mental Wellbeing has reported an average wait of about six weeks for behavioral health services.
 Among psychologists who keep waitlists, the APA found average waits of three months or longer, with many reporting their lists had only grown.
-For someone who finally worked up the nerve to ask for help, a six-week or three-month wait isn’t an inconvenience.
-It’s frequently where the attempt ends — the distress eases or hardens, the motivation fades, and the appointment that was eight weeks out never happens.
+For someone who finally worked up the nerve to ask for help, a six-week or three-month wait is frequently where the attempt ends.
+The distress eases or hardens, the motivation fades, and the appointment that was eight weeks out never happens.

 Workforce shortage.
 Reimbursement that drives clinicians off panels.
 Waitlists.
 A commercial insurer’s prior-auth sign-off on top.
-Stack those, and you see why “just go to therapy” so often goes nowhere — not because the person didn’t try, but because four separate structures were standing in the hallway.
+Stack those, and you see why “just go to therapy” so often goes nowhere.
+The person tried.
+Four separate structures were standing in the hallway.

 When we treat the access gap as a personal failing — they didn’t prioritize it, they gave up too easily — we hand the insurance companies a free pass and hand the patient a second weight to carry.
 The demand for care is real and documented.
 The barriers are structural.
 A shortage you can count, a within-plan pay gap a state regulator put in writing and fined commercial insurers over, a waitlist measured in months, a prior-auth sign-off the insurer controls.
-None of that is a motivation problem.
-It’s a design problem, and design problems have design solutions.
+That is a design problem, and design problems have design solutions.

 So if you’ve been told to just go to therapy and run into a wall, the wall isn’t a verdict on you.
 It’s a map of where the work is.
 Making talking about mental health normal has to come with making getting mental health care possible — and the first honest move is to stop pretending the door already opens, and start naming exactly where it’s stuck.
-That’s not a cynical read.
-It’s the one that points at something we can actually change.
+It’s the least cynical read available, because it points at something we can actually change.

 Frequently asked questions

 How many therapists don’t take insurance?
-In the APA’s 2024 Practitioner Pulse Survey (December 2024), 34% of practicing psychologists were not in-network with any insurance — the top reason being low reimbursement (82%).
+In the APA’s 2024 Practitioner Pulse Survey (December 2024), 34% of practicing psychologists were not in-network with any insurance; the top reason was low reimbursement (82%).
 Psychiatrist acceptance of private insurance had already fallen to roughly 55% nationally.
 When the reimbursement math fails, clinicians go cash-pay, and insured patients get pushed out-of-network.

 How long is the average wait for a therapy appointment?
 The National Council for Mental Wellbeing has reported an average of about six weeks for behavioral health services, and the APA found average waits of three months or longer among psychologists who keep waitlists.
 For someone in distress, a wait that long is often where the attempt to get care quietly ends.